 South African regulations dictate that certain businesses must comply with certain financial reporting standards).
 This year, there are several major new accounting standards that have become effective.
 There is a significant financial and systemic cost for business to comply with these standards.

-As an audit firm, we see that our clients experiencing challenges with this.
+As an audit firm, we see that our clients are experiencing challenges with this.
 It can have a material impact on their financial statements which can in turn.
 If financial statements are materially misstated and non-compliant with the relevant accounting reporting standards then this can create.

 This can be critical, as most banks and potential investors ask to see audited financial statements before they invest in a company or lend the company any funds.